 In 1988 I started my new job as a sales manager for a computer company in Thirsk, North Yorkshire.

-In this year the Hubble telescope was launched, and the film "Who Framed Roger Rabbit" was released, being the most technically advanced live action/animation hybrid in days before computer animation was widely used in filmmaking.
+In this year the Hubble telescope was launched, and the film "Who Framed Roger Rabbit" was released and was the most technically advanced live-action/animation hybrid in days before computer animation became widely used in filmmaking.

-The space shuttle program resumed a little over two years since Challenger disintegrated soon after launch and Rick Astley was never giving you up, storming the charts with his brand of fantastic songwriting and incredibly brilliant singing.
+The space shuttle program resumed a little over two years after the Challenger space shuttle disintegrated soon after launch and Rick Astley was never giving you up, storming the charts with his brand of fantastic songwriting and incredibly brilliant singing.
 Astley made a belated return to superstardom in 2007 when Rickrolling became an internet sensation.